seed-rs/seed/README.md

 Or, create a new lib with Cargo: `cargo new --lib appname`.
 Here and everywhere it appears in this guide, ` appname` should be replaced with the name of your app.

-You need an Html file that loads your app's compiled module, and provides an element with id to load the framework into.
+If not using the quickstart repo, create an Html file that loads your app's compiled module, and provides an element with id to load the framework into.
 It also needs the following code to load your WASM module - Ie, the body should contain this: